What is The Oasis?

 What do I believe?

 I believe that there is only One True God, the God of Abraham, Isaac & Jacob.
-This is the God that the apostles worshiped, and the God of Jesus, who I believe is God’s Anointed Messiah.
+This is the God that the apostles worshiped, and the God of Jesus, whom I happen to believe is God’s Anointed Messiah.
 Beyond that, let’s not go there at the moment.
 I would prefer that you simply engage with some of the material and then ask questions if you want to know more.
 You won’t find a “statement of faith” here.
 This is about learning, not declaring creedal formulas.

 The apostles were Jewish men, following a Jewish Messiah, and their theology and worldview were entirely Jewish.